Anthony Bourdain – Alumni Bio

 Chef Bourdain began his culinary career with a summer job as a dishwasher in Provincetown, MA while attending Vassar College.
 By the end of the summer, he had been reassigned to a cooking station and realized he would need more refined skills to keep up with the other cooks.
 He subsequently enrolled at The Culinary Institute of America and graduated in 1978.
 Since then, he has spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, Coco Pazzo Teatro, and Les Halles.
 His best-selling memoir, Kitchen Confidential: Adventures in the Culinary Underbelly, stemmed from an article he’d written for New Yorker magazine about life behind the scenes in restaurant kitchens.

 In late 2000, Chef Bourdain set out to eat his way across the globe, looking for “kicks, thrills, and epiphanies” and “the perfect meal.”
-The book, A Cook’s Tour and its companion Food Network series chronicle his adventures and misadventures on that voyage.
+The book, A Cook’s Tour, and its companion Food Network series chronicled his adventures and misadventures on that voyage.

 In 2012, he and Joel Rose co-wrote the original graphic novel Get Jiro! for DC Comic/Vertigo, with art by Langdon Foss.
 His second graphic novel, Get Jiro: Blood and Sushi, again co-written with Joel Rose with art by Alé Garza, was released on October 28, 2015.
 A prequel to Get Jiro!, Chef Bourdain’s story is reminiscent of a Yakuza action movie.
 “I wanted to take the story back to its beginnings in Japan (albeit a slightly-in-the-future, dystopic Japan) and indulge my own enthusiasms for both the place and the many classic genre films that have been made there,” he explains.

-His first cookbook in ten years entitled Appetites was published on October 25, 2016.
-Written with the no-holds-barred style of Parts Unknown the book includes a selection of recipes Chef Bourdain believes every cook should know.
-Coinciding with the release of the cookbook, Chef Bourdain embarked on The Hunger, a 15-city live show and tour described as “an unyielding, brutally honest monologue reflecting on diverse culture, street cuisine, and his travels to lesser-known locations around the world.”
+His first cookbook in 10 years, Appetites, was published in October 2016.
+Written with the no-holds-barred style of Parts Unknown, the book includes a selection of recipes Chef Bourdain believes every cook should know.
+Coinciding with the release of the cookbook, he embarked on The Hunger, a 15-city live show and tour described as “an unyielding, brutally honest monologue reflecting on diverse culture, street cuisine, and his travels to lesser-known locations around the world.”

-Chef Bourdain’s latest literary release is Hungry Ghosts, a four-part comic book series published by Dark Horse, in which each book will feature two stories.
+He then released Hungry Ghosts, a four-part comic book series published by Dark Horse.

 Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, and Town & Country.
 His popular blog on Tumblr detail his adventures and opinions.

-Chef Bourdain is the executive producer for the award winning PBS series Mind of a Chef.
+He has been a judge on Top Chef and served as a consultant and writer for the HBO series, Treme.
+In addition, Chef Bourdain is the executive producer for the PBS series Mind of a Chef.
 The program follows chefs as they visit inspirational destinations around the world and culinary icons that have shaped their careers.

 An avid devotee of the martial art of jiu-jitsu, Chef Bourdain took first place in his division at the IBJJF Spring International Open Championship held in New York City on April 9, 2016.

-In 2008, Chef Bourdain was inducted into the James Beard Foundation Who’s Who of Food & Beverage in America.
-He has won numerous James Beard awards, Emmys, a Clio, Critics Choice awards, and a Webby award for his writing and television series.
+Chef Bourdain was inducted into the James Beard Foundation Who’s Who of Food & Beverage in America in 2008.
+He has won numerous James Beard awards, Emmys, a Clio, Critics Choice awards, a Peabody, and a Webby award for his writing and television series.